-The intent of this standard is to outline certification requirements/indicators which pertain to non-timber forest products (NTFP) and which complement the FSCTM certification requirements for forest management based on the FSC Principles and Criteria.
+The intent of this standard is to outline certification requirements/indicators which pertain to non-timber forest products (NTFP) and which complement the FSC[®] certification requirements for forest management based on the FSC Principles and Criteria.
+Standard is developed for use on the territory of Russia for the following non-timber forest products: honey (N9.8), dogrose fruits (N9.5), mushrooms, truffles (N9.4), willow bark (N1), willow rod (N4.1).
 Certified operations wishing to include NTFPs in the scope of their FSC forest management certificate shall demonstrate conformance to the NTFP indicators outlined in this document.